artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 ## Ten minutes to try out React

-OK, no joke, don't skip this, you can do try React Native right now.
-This will require some terminal skills, it shouldn't be much more than you'd have used with CocoaPods though.
+OK, no joke, don't skip this bit, you try React Native right now.
+This will require some terminal skills, and about 5 minutes, it shouldn't be more complex than using CocoaPods via the terminal.

 </article>
 <article class="desktop-only" style='display: flex; flex-flow:row;'>